Robinlovelace/Creating-maps-in-R/intro-spatial.md

 ```

-If you are working in RStudio, it is worth setting up a project that will automatically
+If you are working in RStudio, you can create a project that will automatically
 set your working directory.

+## Loading spatial data

 One of the most important steps in handling spatial data with R
 is the ability to read in shapefiles.
 There are a number of ways to do this.
 The most simple is `readShapePoly()` in the `maptools` package: